amazon-connect/amazon-connect-streams/Documentation-GR.md

 connect.globalResiliency.onFailoverPending((response) => { console.log(response)}); // console logs { nextActiveRegion: "us-east-1", contactIds: ["xxxx",...] }
 ```

-Register a function to be triggered when an active region change has been detected and the agent has at least 1 active voice or chat contact.
-The UI will wait to change over to the new region until ALL active voice/chat contact(s) are ended and cleared from ACW.
+Register a function to be triggered when an active AWS Region change has been detected and the agent has at least 1 active voice or chat contact.
+The UI will wait to change over to the new AWS Region until ALL active voice/chat contact(s) are ended and cleared from ACW.

 Parameter `f`: A function that will be triggered when a failover has been scheduled.
 The function will be called with an Object parameter with one property:

-1. `nextActiveRegion`: the region of the Connect instance that will become active in the UI once the active contacts is ended and cleared from ACW.
+1. `nextActiveRegion`: the AWS Region of the Amazon Connect instance that will become active in the UI once the active contacts is ended and cleared from ACW.

 Returns a function that can be called if you wish to deregister the trigger.

+## Note regarding page refresh

+Developers should not programmatically refresh the page in response to the `onFailoverCompleted` or `onFailoverPending` events unless absolutely necessary.
+Refreshing the page automatically may lead to a loss of service when a large number of agents have their pages refreshed in a short span of time.

 ## Caveat regarding region-down scenarios

-When there is a change made to the AWS region in which an agent is active, the agent's embedded Streams setup will only be automatically switched to the new region once their current voice and chat contacts (if any) are destroyed and cleared.
+When there is a change made to the AWS Region in which an agent is active, the agent's embedded Streams setup will only be automatically switched to the new AWS Region once their current voice and chat contacts (if any) are destroyed and cleared.
 It may take up to **five minutes** before CCP can detect a failover from when the admin updates the traffic distribution group and under normal circumstances, we would advise agents to **not** refresh their page whenever a failover takes place.

 After failover, we would recommend clearing any regional specific data (such as agent state arns) from any local caches as different regions will have different data.

 In the event that there is an issue with authentication for the backup CCP during initialization, that CCP may not be initialized when users fail over to it.
-Please refresh the page to attempt the initialization process again in this case.
+The agent may close all open CCP tabs to attempt the initialization process again in this case.

 In the event where the CCP iframe is refresh while in the middle of the failover process, the state of the CCPs may be de-synced.
-In this case, the CCP may skip over the failover pending state and immediately re-initialize to the new region (Since the iframe is refreshed, it'll initialize to the new active region as opposed to failing over).
+In this case, the CCP may skip over the failover pending state and immediately re-initialize to the new AWS Region (Since the iframe is refreshed, it'll initialize to the new active AWS Region as opposed to failing over).
 Refreshing the page here can also help to re-sync the entire setup.

 ## Where to go from here

-Check out the full documentation [here](https://github.com/amazon-connect/amazon-connect-streams/blob/master/Documentation.md) to read more about how to use the `connect` object to subscribe to events and enact state changes programmatically within the currently-active CCP region.
+Check out the full documentation [here](https://github.com/amazon-connect/amazon-connect-streams/blob/master/Documentation.md) to read more about how to use the `connect` object to subscribe to events and enact state changes programmatically within the currently-active CCP AWS Region.